6G-SANDBOX/TNLCM/docs/README.md

 ## :open_file_folder: Project Structure

 ```
-TNLCM                        // main folder.
+TNLCM/                       // main folder.
-├─ .github                   // folder contains files and templates for GitHub workflow automation.
+├─ .github/                  // folder contains files and templates for GitHub workflow automation.
-│  ├─ CHANGELOG_TEMPLATE     // folder with template for changelog.
+│  ├─ CHANGELOG_TEMPLATE/    // folder with template for changelog.
-│  └─ ISSUE_TEMPLATE         // folder with template for issue reporting.
+│  └─ ISSUE_TEMPLATE/        // folder with template for issue reporting.
 ├─ .gitignore                // file specifying intentionally untracked files to ignore.
 ├─ app.py                    // main file that starts TNLCM.
 ├─ CHANGELOG.md              // file containing the changes made in each release.
-├─ descriptors               // folder in which trial network descriptors templates are stored.
+├─ descriptors/              // folder in which trial network descriptors templates are stored.
 ├─ docker-compose.yml        // file for create database.
-├─ docs                      // folder in which all documentation is stored.
+├─ docs/                     // folder in which all documentation is stored.
 ├─ requirements.txt          // file containing the libraries and their versions.
-├─ conf                      // folder that handler the configuration files.
+├─ conf/                     // folder that handler the configuration files.
-├─ core                      // folder in which the developed code is stored.
+└─ core/                     // folder in which the developed code is stored.
-│  ├─ auth                   // folder that handler the authentication of users who have access.
+   ├─ auth/                  // folder that handler the authentication of users who have access.
-│  ├─ callback               // folder that handler the results received by Jenkins.
+   ├─ callback/              // folder that handler the results received by Jenkins.
-│  ├─ database               // folder that handler the connection with MongoDB database using mongoengine.
+   ├─ database/              // folder that handler the connection with MongoDB database using mongoengine.
-│  ├─ exceptions             // folder that handler the creation of custom exceptions.
+   ├─ exceptions/            // folder that handler the creation of custom exceptions.
-│  ├─ jenkins                // folder that handler the connection with Jenkins for tn deployment.
+   ├─ jenkins/               // folder that handler the connection with Jenkins for tn deployment.
-│  ├─ logs                   // folder that handler the logs configuration.
+   ├─ logs/                  // folder that handler the logs configuration.
-│  ├─ mail                   // folder that handler the configuration to use flask_mail.
+   ├─ mail/                  // folder that handler the configuration to use flask_mail.
-│  ├─ models                 // folder that contains the database models.
+   ├─ models/                // folder that contains the database models.
-│  ├─ repository             // folder that handler the connection to any repository.
+   ├─ repository/            // folder that handler the connection to any repository.
-│  ├─ routes                 // folder that handler the API that is exposed.
+   ├─ routes/                // folder that handler the API that is exposed.
-│  ├─ sixg_library           // folder that handler the connection to the 6G-Library repository.
+   ├─ sixg_library/          // folder that handler the connection to the 6G-Library repository.
-│  ├─ sixg_sandbox_sites     // folder that handler the connection to the 6G-Sandbox-Sites repository.
+   ├─ sixg_sandbox_sites/    // folder that handler the connection to the 6G-Sandbox-Sites repository.
-│  └─ temp                   // folder that handler the creation of temporary files.
+   └─ temp/                  // folder that handler the creation of temporary files.
-└─ tests                     // folder that contains files related to testing the code.
 ```

 ## :mag: Overview of TNLCM and 6G-Library implementation